Confidence Intervals for Descriptive Statistics

 Fitting the model

-We will use the brm() function from the brms package to fit our Bayesian model for the mean severity depression score among students with a past-year MDE in 2021. brms stands for Bayesian Regression Models using Stan, and is designed to make the power of Bayesian analysis accessible without requiring users to write complex Stan code (the premiere programming language used for statistical modeling and high-performance statistical computation in a Bayesian framework).
+We will use the brm() function from the brms package to fit our Bayesian model. brms stands for Bayesian Regression Models using Stan, and the package is designed to make the power of Bayesian analysis accessible without requiring users to write complex Stan code (the premiere programming language used for statistical modeling and high-performance statistical computation in a Bayesian framework).
 Let’s start with a high-level overview of the process — and then carry out the analyses.

 Combining prior knowledge with data